10 of the most endangered animals in Australia

 The southern right whale is a large baleen whale which visits southern Australian between late April and early November and is protected throughout Australian waters.

 IFAW continues to urge the Australian government to better protect this and other cetacean species to ensure their preservation into the future.
+We’re campaigning to reduce ocean noise and reroute shipping lanes so boats avoid whale habitats.

 5. Swift parrots

 The critically endangered swift parrot is fast-flying and mostly bright green in color with red and yellow feathers around its beak.
-It breeds in Tasmania during Australian’s summer and migrates to the mainland for winter.
+It breeds in Tasmania during Australia’s summer and migrates to the mainland for winter.

 Our partners in Tasmania at Bonorong Wildlife Hospital run the state’s first and only dedicated wildlife hospital, and the IFAW-supported veterinarian team has helped to give many swift parrots a second chance at life back in the wild over the years.